dhh1128/codecraft.co/learned-helplessness-rats-and-people-power.md

 If you are working in a codebase with deep tech debt, you have to be disciplined about good habits.
 Write unit tests.
 Name your functions well.
 Make things as modular as you can.
 Chip away.
 And away.
 And away.

-If you are saying: "That's not going to erode the big debts--at least, not fast enough to make any difference!"--then I hear you.
+If you are saying: "That's not going to erode the big debts &mdash; at least, not fast enough to make any difference!" &mdash; then I hear you.
 Believe me.
 But:
 <ul>
 	<li>Being the kind of engineer who pays down tech debt as a matter of habit, instead of the kind who gives up, will make a dramatic difference to your own morale, and to the morale of your team.
 In other words, having good habits lets you believe.</li>
 	<li>If you can inspire others on your team, you'll be surprised how tractable even large problems become.</li>